-Your neighborhood may be full of family activities.
-Your friends and relatives may be asking, “What are you doing tomorrow?”
-Or Monday morning at work co-workers will ask, “How your Father’s Day?”
-That’s your open door to brag on how loving and thoughtful your children were, what they did to show you much they love you, telling you what a dad you were.
+Your neighborhood may be full of happy family activities.
+Friends and relatives may ask, “What are you doing for Father’s Day?”
+Or Monday morning at work co-workers will inquire, “How was your Father’s Day?”
+That’s your open door to brag on how thoughtful your children were; what they did to show you much they love you.

 Not!
-Maybe you just wish you knew where they were or if they’re even alive.
-It’s a terrible place to be.
+Your biggest wish might be that you knew where they were or if they’re even alive.
+It’s a terrible spot to be in.